Contact Us for a Free Consultation 818-394-7835

 • There was a breach of that duty – there was a known hazard that wasn't warned of or fixed, or they failed to check for hazards regularly;

-In many cases, stores allege that the plaintiffs were injured because of their negligence, commonly known as a shared fault.
+Understanding Comparative Negligence in Falling Merchandise Cases.
+In many cases, stores may allege that the plaintiffs were injured due to their own negligence, commonly known as shared fault.
 If the court finds this to be true, they may reduce the award of damages by a certain percentage.
+Our lawyers can help you navigate these complexities and ensure you receive the compensation you deserve.

 Available Damages for Falling Merchandise Victims